tierratelematics/ninjagoat-map/README.md

 # Ninjagoat-map

-Ninjagoat bindings for a leaflet map with built in support for observing GeoJSON data, draw/edit shapes and geocoding.
+Ninjagoat bindings of [Leaflet](http://leafletjs.com) with built in support for observing GeoJSON data, draw/edit shapes and geocoding.

 ## Installation